wildfly/quickstart/servlet-security/README.md

     Remote User : quickstartUser
     Authentication Type : BASIC

 Now close the browser.
-Open a new browser and log in with username `guest` and password `guest`.
+Open a new browser and log in with username `guest` and password `guestPwd1!`.
 The browser will display the following error:

         HTTP Status 403 - Access to the requested resource has been denied